God’s Rest Day

 For as the new heavens and the new earth, which I will make, shall remain before me, saith the LORD, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the LORD.

-The Sabbath will continue to be kept in heaven as a beautiful, weekly reminder of God’s power that redeemed the saints from a world of sin and sanctified them for a new life heaven.
+The Sabbath will continue to be kept in heaven as a beautiful weekly testament to God’s power to fully redeem fallen humanity from a world of sin and to sanctify them for a new life in heaven.
+In heaven, it will also take on a new dimension as a memorial of His power to redeem the world itself from the curse of sin after He recreates it anew!